-Here’s an example that’s greatly affected, my family:
+Here’s an example that’s greatly affected my family:

-When Steven D. Merryday—the Tampa-based federal judge presiding over my wrongful-death lawsuit—ruled in favor of the defendants’ motion for summary judgment (in effect throwing my case out of court), he noted the following: “Assuming that Kyle’s father [Tom Brennan] and the others [Gerald and Denise Miscavige Gentile] are liars, Scientology’s responsibility is possible, but this theoretical and remote possibility is unsupported by evidence or any reasonable and direct inference from evidence.”
+When Steven D. Merryday—the Tampa-based federal judge presiding over my wrongful-death lawsuit—ruled in favor of the defendant’s motion for summary judgment (in effect throwing my case out of court), he noted the following: “Assuming that Kyle’s father [Tom Brennan] and the others [Gerald and Denise Miscavige Gentile] are liars, Scientology’s responsibility is possible, but this theoretical and remote possibility is unsupported by evidence or any reasonable and direct inference from evidence.”

-Readers of Kyle’s blog have frequently asked me the following questions: Was the documentation and evidence that I’m now revealing to the public via the blog made available to Judge Merryday?
+Readers of Kyle’s blog have frequently asked me the following questions: Was the documentation and evidence I’m now revealing to the public via the blog made available to Judge Merryday?
 How could he rule in favor of the defendants when he was presented with sufficient evidence to create a genuine issue of material fact?
 (The answer to the first question, by the way, is a resounding “yes!”
 The second question is one Kyle’s family would like to ask the Honorable Steven D. Merryday.)

-That cold December day in 2012 when Judge Merryday gave the defendants a “free pass” I will never forget.
+That cold December day in 2012 when Judge Merryday gave the defendants a “free pass,” I will never forget.
 It’s seared into my soul as my son’s second killing.
 I remember it, too, as the day I learned that the truth didn’t matter in Merryday’s courtroom.
 No one, it seemed, would be held accountable for Kyle Brennan’s death.

 Any lie under oath is serious.
 The truth is what drives our judicial system.
 If people do not come forward and tell the truth, we have no hope of making the judicial system work.
-If someone knowingly lies under oath during an investigation it’s every prosecutor’s duty to dig deeper.
+If someone knowingly lies under oath during an investigation, it’s every prosecutor’s duty to dig deeper.
 The only way to preserve public trust is to respond by investigating further.

 The defendants lied during the primary investigation and committed perjury while under oath.
 Not only did the defendants break the law, but Stephen Bohling—the Clearwater, Florida, detective who “investigated” Kyle’s suspicious death—lied in his police report, falsified documents, obstructed justice, and committed perjury.
 This type of behavior by a public official, someone we expect to be truthful, should be dealt with severely.
-When a police officer lies lives are ruined, justice is not served.
+When a police officer lies, lives are ruined, and justice is not served.
 In criminal cases, the guilty go free while the innocent suffer.